 SLA3D Printing Technology

 SLA stands for Stereolithography.
 It is the oldest 3D printing technology that is still used today.
 Unlike DLP, the SLA 3D printer uses a laser beam to harden the polymer.
 The SLA 3D printer directs UV laser to two galvanometers which directs them to correct X and Y coordinates that are traced out to a cross-section of the model.
 The UV laser beam moves continuously across the print are hardening the photopolymer as it goes.
 The 3D printing process breaks the 3D design into multiple sets of coordinates for each layer along the lines that are sent to two galvanometers.

 Difference between DLP and SLA

-- The primary difference between DLP and SLA is the light source; SLA uses a UV laser beam while the DLP uses UV light from a projector.
+- Light Source: SLA uses a UV laser beam while the DLP uses UV light from a projector.

-- The DLP 3D printer works faster and cuts down the 3D printing time significantly.
+- Printing Time: The DLP 3D printer works faster and cuts down the 3D printing time significantly.

-- DLP is more suitable to build one-off small and intricate part while SLA is more suitable for printing several intricate parts in one
+- Application: DLP is more suitable to build one-off small and intricate part while SLA is more suitable for printing several intricate parts in one

 From the above points it is must be fairly clear to you on the difference between DLP and SLA 3D printing technology.
 By understanding these technologies well enough, you will also be able to take better decisions on which technology to use for your next 3D printing project.